Bono of the world-famous band U2 has not been very nice to worship leaders.

 Wow not that subtle, right?

-If you’re not sure what the octave-jumping technique sounds like, watch this video from 1:10 to 1:45.
+If you’re not sure what the octave-jumping technique sounds like, watch this video.
+I’ve cued it up to the right spot.

 While writing a song in a large vocal range is fine musically, it’s murder on worship leaders.
 The sad truth is that 99% of worship leaders and congregants can’t sing like these vocal phenoms.